Your Child's Checkup: 1 Year (12 Months)

 - Avoid foods that can cause , such as whole grapes, raisins, popcorn, pretzels, nuts, hot dogs, sausages, chunks of meat, hard cheese, raw veggies, or hard fruits.

-- Avoid drinks or foods that are high in sugar.
+- Avoid foods that are high in sugar and fat and low in nutrition.

-- (or other screen time, including computers) can interfere with the brain development of young children.
-Therefore, TV is not recommended for those under 2 years old.
+- (or other screen time, including computers) is not recommended for those under 18 months old.

 - Have a safe play area and allow plenty of time for exploring.